 Why it Matters:

-Scholars and community leaders consistently point to similar strategies for family stability and mobility from poverty: coordinated holistic programs and policies that support and empower families by providing access to programs that help meet their goals simultaneously for children and caregivers.
+Research and community input consistently point to similar strategies for family stability and mobility from poverty: coordinated holistic programs and policies that help meet children and caregivers’ goals simultaneously.
 For example, high quality education and housing partnered with public policies that support benefits and thoughtful data use and tracking.

 In 2021, we are investing $1,659,434 in 17 programs at 11 nonprofit partners.